0sx1s/0sx1s/README.md

 → Typing 0s and 1s is what I do.

-→ Following My Curiosity of Digital World.
+→ Following My Curiosity of the Digital World.

-→ Building, Zero One Zero [Link](https://twitter.com/010engine)
+→ Building, Zero One Zero [More](https://twitter.com/010engine)

-→ More Info About Me [Link](https://lyfe.fyi)